Die Hard (franchise): Die Hard with a Vengeance (1995)

-In the third film, McClane is back in New York City, separated from his wife, suspended from the police force, and a borderline alcoholic.
+In the third film, McClane, now a police lieutenant, is back in New York City, separated from his wife, suspended from the police force, and a borderline alcoholic.
 A terrorist known only as "Simon" (Jeremy Irons) threatens to blow up various locations in the city unless McClane will play his twisted version of Simon Says, riddles and challenges.

 Zeus Carver (Samuel L. Jackson), a shopkeeper from Harlem, saves McClane after the first challenge, and reluctantly continues to help.
 The FBI reveals that Simon is the brother of Hans Gruber, killed in the first film.
 McClane learns revenge is a cover story for robbing the New York Federal Reserve.
 McClane tracks Simon to the Canada–US border.
 McClane kills Simon by shooting at a power line above Simon's helicopter.

 It was released on May 19, 1995, to mixed reviews and grossed $366.1 million worldwide.

 Live Free or Die Hard (2007)

 The fourth film, which was released as Die Hard 4.0 outside North America, takes place on Independence Day, over a decade after Die Hard with a Vengeance.
 McClane is well-known, divorced, and estranged from his daughter Lucy (Mary Elizabeth Winstead).
 Cyber-terrorists hack into computers at the FBI, who had sent McClane to bring in computer hacker Matthew "Matt" Farrell (Justin Long) for questioning.
 Assassins hired by terrorist mastermind Thomas Gabriel (Timothy Olyphant) attempt to kill McClane and Farrell.
-Farrell tells McClane that the terrorists are actually in the middle of a "fire sale" — a crippling cyber-warfare attack on the national infrastructure: power, public utilities, traffic, and other computer-controlled systems.
+Farrell tells McClane that the terrorists are actually in the middle of a "fire sale"—a crippling cyber-warfare attack on the national infrastructure: power, public utilities, traffic, and other computer-controlled systems.
 Although the terrorists capture Lucy and Farrell, McClane foils the criminals and saves the hostages.

 It was released June 27, 2007, to positive reviews and grossed $383.5 million worldwide.